-As set forth in policy H-4, each jurisdiction must include in its comprehensive plan an inventory of the existing housing stock and an analysis of both existing housing needs and housing needed to accommodate projected population growth over the planning period.
-This policy reinforces requirements of the Growth Management Act for local Housing Elements.
+As set forth in policy H-3, each jurisdiction must include in its comprehensive plan an inventory of the existing housing stock and an analysis of both existing housing needs and housing needed to accommodate projected population growth over the planning period.
+This policy reinforces requirements of the Growth Management Act for local housing elements.
 The housing supply and needs analysis is referred to in this appendix as the housing analysis.
-As is noted in policy H-1, H-2, and H-4, the housing analysis must consider local as well as countywide housing needs because each jurisdiction has a responsibility to address its share of the countywide affordable housing need.
+The housing analysis must include the jurisdiction's established housing needs expressed in Table H-1 and Table H-2 because each jurisdiction has a responsibility to plan for and accommodate its allocated share of the countywide housing needs.

 The purpose of this section is to provide further guidance to local jurisdictions on the subjects to be addressed in their housing analysis.
-Additional guidance on carrying out the housing analysis is found in the Puget Sound Regional Council's report, "Housing Element Guide: A PSRC Guidance Paper (July 2014)," Washington State Department of Commerce's report, "Guidance for Developing a Housing Needs Assessment" (March 2020); and the Washington Administrative Code, particularly 365-196-410 (2)(b) and (c).
-The Washington State Department of Commerce also provides useful information about housing requirements under the Growth Management Act in the "Growth Management Planning for Housing - Washington State Department of Commerce" portion of their website
+Additional guidance on carrying out the housing analysis is found in the Puget Sound Regional Council's report, "Housing Element Guide (February 2023)," Washington State Department of Commerce's report, "Guidance for Developing a Housing Needs Assessment" (March 2020); and the Washington Administrative Code, particularly 365-196-410 (2)(b) and (c).
+Commerce also provides useful information about housing requirements under the Growth Management Act in the "Growth Management Planning for Housing - Washington State Department of Commerce" portion of their website.